Instream: Boyer Family Foundation Spotlight

 In the four decades since WaterWatch’s founding in 1985, we’ve developed close relationships with many of our supporters, and WaterWatch has been endlessly fortunate to have forged a lasting relationship with the Bend-based Boyer Family Foundation, helmed by Jeff and Tracy Boyer.

-After years of consistent, generous giving by the Boyer Family Foundation, WaterWatch received what can only be described as a transformative gift from Jeff and Tracy in 2023, marking the largest gift WaterWatch has ever received as the foundation moves to scale down its giving.
+After years of consistent, generous giving by the Boyer Family Foundation, WaterWatch received what can only be described as a transformative gift from Jeff and Tracy in 2023, marking the largest gift WaterWatch has ever received as the foundation begins the move to scale down its giving.
 With that in mind, we would like to express our thanks to the Boyers and share a bit of their story, commitment to Oregon’s environment, and concern for Oregon’s water future.

 Before Jeff and Tracy met as students at the University of Oregon, Jeff was steeped in an appreciation of water and the outdoors growing up on the island of Oahu, where his father served as a professor of environmental studies at the University of Hawaii.
 Jeff’s father also had a tight connection to the mainland — specifically the northern reaches of California’s Redwoods, where he built a summer cabin along the Smith River in 1953.